jon-jacky/Piety/twisted/README.md

 *select* directory.
 A convenient way to achieve this is to run tje *bin/twisted_paths* command instead of the usual *bin/paths*.

+NOTE: At this time *twisted/eventloop.py* only works with tasks that
+    are triggered by the timeout event, for example in *scripts/embedded*, but it DOES NOT WORK with tasks that use the standard input, for example in *scripts.twisted_eventloop/piety.twisted_eventloop*

 Revised May 2015